Maria Àngels Anglada

 Maria Àngels Anglada was a Catalan poet and novelist.
 She was born in Vic, Spain, in 1920.
 She received a degree in Classical Philology at the University of Barcelona.
-Her first novel, Les closes, won the Josep Pla Award.
+Her first novel, Les Closes (The Enclosures), won the 1978 Josep Pla Award.
 Her 1985 novel Sandàlies d'escuma (Sandals of Foam) won the Lletra d'Or Prize.
 She died in 1999.